rotki/rotki/docs/api.rst

    :resjson string kind: "trove" if it's an action in troves and "stake" if it's a change in the staking position
    :resjson int timestamp: The unix timestamp at which the event occured.
    :resjson string tx: The transaction hash of the event.
-   :resjson string debt_after: Debt in the Trove after the operation.
-The debt is represented in LUSD
+   :resjson object debt_after: Debt in the Trove after the operation
-   :resjson string collateral_after: Amount in ETH of collateral at the Trove
+   :resjson object collateral_after: Amount, asset and usd value of collateral at the Trove
-   :resjson string debt_delta: The amount of debt that the operation changed.
-Can by any real number.
+   :resjson object debt_delta: Amount, asset and usd value of debt that the operation changed.
-   :resjson string collateral_delta: The amount of collateral that the operation changed.
-Can by any real number
+   :resjson object collateral_delta: Amount, asset and usd value of collateral that the operation changed.
    :resjson string trove_operation: The operation that happened in the change.
-Can be ``Open Trove``, ``Close Trove``, ``Adjust Trove``, ``Accrue Rewards``, ``Liquidation In Normal Mode``, ``Liquidation In Recovery Mod``, ``Redeem Collateral``
+Can be ``Open Trove``, ``Close Trove``, ``Adjust Trove``, ``Accrue Rewards``, ``Liquidation In Normal Mode``, ``Liquidation In Recovery Mode``, ``Redeem Collateral``
-   :resjson string stake_after: Amount changed in the operation over the staked position.
+   :resjson string stake_after: Amount, asset and usd value changed in the operation over the staked position.
 Amount is represented for LQTY
-   :resjson string stake_change: Amount that the operation changed
+   :resjson string stake_change: Amount, asset and usd value that the operation changed
    :resjson string stake_operation: Can be ``Stake Created``, ``Stake Increased``, ``Stake Decreased``, ``Stake Removed``, ``Gains Withdrawn``

    :statuscode 200: Liquity history succesfully queried.